 Before putting your clothes in the laundry basket, spray or rub areas of concern liberally with a product designed for treating laundry spots and stains.
 Your regular laundering will be much more effective.

 Before laundering the offending garments, fill a sink or, if you have a lot of clothes, a bathtub with hot water and add a small scoop of laundry detergent and mix it up until completely dissolved.
 Put the clothes in and let them soak for 30 minutes, and then launder them right away.

 As you would do with pre-treating in a sink or tub, instead of using laundry detergent, add a scoop or two of a color-safe bleach, best known as OxyClean at your grocery store.
-Follow directions on the package and allow plenty of dwell time for this oxidizing bleach to work.
+Follow the directions on the package and allow plenty of dwell time for this oxidizing bleach to work.

 This is a last-resort attempt to remove deodorant stains.
 Chlorine bleach, such as found under the name “Clorox” at your grocery store, is an oxidizer but very aggressive.
 Use with care.
-Follow directions on the bottle when you use this type of product either as a pre-treatment or in the washing machine.
+Follow the directions on the bottle when you use this type of product either as a pre-treatment or in the washing machine.